 As for adding cheese… I truly cannot image quiche without cheese.
 I have never had quiche without cheese!

-Homemade is buttery and flaky in a way that store bought never will be.
+But if you do have the time, it is truly worth making the effort to make your own pastry.
+Homemade quiche pastry is buttery and flaky in a way that store bought never will be.

 And the thing is – it’s so darn easy using a food processor.
 The dough comes together in mere minutes – flour, butter, salt, water, blitz = ball of soft dough ready for baking.